-Best women's cycling shorts - padded bib shorts to keep you comfy on the bike
+Best women's cycling shorts 2025: Padded bib shorts to keep you comfy on the bike

-Female-specific cycling shorts can play a huge part in ensuring you stay comfortable in the saddle
+Female-specific cycling shorts can play a huge part in ensuring you stay comfortable in the saddle, these are our favourite options

-Choosing the best cycling shorts can be an absolute minefield if you don't know what to look for.
-There are so many different elements to consider, from chamois (pronounced 'shammy') pads and bib straps to compression and comfort.
-All play their part, and all of these elements can be quite personal and subjective to the individual.
+Choosing the best cycling shorts can be an absolute minefield with tons of options currently on the market.
+There are many different elements to consider, from chamois pads and bib straps to pockets, compression and comfort as well as sizing options.
+All play their part, and these elements are quite personal and subjective to the individual.

-That's why we'd always recommend trying on a pair before you buy them, or at least buy online where there's free exchange and return postage available.
-If you're still unsure what to look for we've included a handy guide at the bottom of the page to answer any questions you might have.
+If possible, it’s always good to try a pair before buying, or look for online purchases which allow free exchanges or returns.
+We've also included a handy guide at the bottom of the page to answer any questions you might have.

 Once you've found a great pair of bib shorts, why not pair them with one of the best women's cycling jerseys or explore our round-up of the best women's gravel cycling kit?